Jamestth/Tech-Challenge-100722/Round 2 Technical Assessment/Section 4 - Charts & APIs/README.md

 Due to the interactive nature of Tableau visualisations, users can investigate different periods of the covid-19 pandemic.
 It is possible that through the inspection of historical periods, it would be possible to gain insight about future outbreaks or identify seasonal trends.

 **Possible Improvements** <br>
-However, the level of business value delivered by this dashboard can be further improved.
+The level of business value delivered by this dashboard can be further improved.
 One key idea that may increase value-add may be to add date markers for holidays or important events.
 I.e. marking where Chinese New Year is on the timeseries might help users to easier draw correlations between the holiday and the periods of outbreak.
 (In fact, the Feb and Mar 2022 saw the highest number of new cases at around 372k each.)

-**Points of Interest** <br>
+**Some Points of Interest** <br>

 1. At least **2.6%** (152k/5.8m) of Singaporeans had covid on 1st March 2022.
 This number is likely greater because it discounts unreported cases and those that still had covid 7-days after reporting. <br>
 As of 9 July 2022, this number is at 1% (62k/5.8m), much lower than 1st March, but much higher than most other days.